 Spring is here!
-The month of April holds two days dedicated to the environment—Earth Day (April 22) and Arbor Day (April 24) - which traditionally encourage students and their families to get outside and become more familiar with their local environment.
+The month of April holds two days dedicated to the environment—Earth Day (April 22) and Arbor Day (April 24)—that traditionally encourage students and their families to get outside and become more familiar with their local environment.

-Note: Teachers and families should follow all national, state and/or local guidelines for being outdoors.
-If this task is being used in a classroom setting, teachers should check their district policies on taking students outside during the school day before heading outdoors.
+Note: Teachers and families should follow all national, state, and/or local guidelines for being outdoors.
+If this task will be used in a classroom setting, teachers should check their district's policies on taking students outside during the school day before heading outdoors.

 A field journal is a notebook that allows scientists, naturalists, and everyone interested in nature to record or sketch what they see.
-Anything can be used to create a field journal - notebooks, sheets of paper stapled together or attached to the top of a book with a binder clip (makes a good surface for writing), etc. You may choose to print the field journal pages included in the How do I describe my environment? collection of resources, but using these pages is not required.
+Anything can be used to create a field journal: notebooks, sheets of paper stapled together or attached to the top of a book with a binder clip (makes a good surface for writing), and so on.
+You may choose to print the field journal pages included in the How do I describe my environment? collection of resources, but using these pages is not required.

-Ask students to think about a green space familiar to them (back yard, local park, window box, tree square in the sidewalk, field, woods, etc.) and then share all of the things found there (grass, worms, birds, bugs, garbage, rocks, etc.) Ask them, "Does your green space have any smells?
-Are their any sounds you've heard coming from the green space?"
+Ask students to think about a familiar green space (in their backyard, local park, window box, a tree square in the sidewalk, field, woods, etc.), then share all of the things found there (grass, worms, birds, bugs, garbage, rocks, etc.) Ask them, "Does your green space have any smells?
+Are there any sounds you've heard coming from the green space?"

 Ask students, “If we wanted to learn how an area (green space) changes over time, how could we figure it out?”

-Students may suggest taking pictures of the area or going back and looking at the area.
-Tell students scientists do take pictures and revisit areas they are studying season to season and year to year.
-Then ask, "How do you think scientists (naturalists) compare the sights, smells and sounds in the area they are studying from one visit to the next visit to the next visit?"
-Guide students to the idea scientists or naturalists record what they see, smell and hear and may make sketches or drawings of things they are most curious about in their field journals.
+Students may suggest taking pictures of the area or revisiting the area to look at it.
+Tell students scientists do take pictures and revisit areas they are studying from season to season and year to year.
+Then ask, "How do you think scientists (naturalists) compare the sights, smells, and sounds in the area they are studying from one visit to the next visit to the next visit?"
+Guide students to understanding the idea that scientists or naturalists record what they see, smell, and hear and may make sketches or drawings of things they are most curious about in their field journals.
 (You'll return to the idea of an area changing over time in the second investigation.)

 Before heading outside, ask each student to choose one colored square of construction paper.
 Tell them this is the color of objects to look for on their walk.
-For example, if a student selects a red square, they will look for objects that are red or have red in them like flowers, leaves, rocks, etc.
+For example, if a student selects a red square, they will look for objects that are red or have red in them, like flowers, leaves, rocks, and so on.

 Ask students to make as many observations of their chosen object as they can.
 Is it big or little, hard or soft, smooth or bumpy?
-How many leaves, petals, eyes, legs, wings, etc?
-Is it one color or many colors?
+How many leaves, petals, eyes, legs, wings, etc. does the object have?
+Does it have one color or many colors?
 What are the colors?
 Students may write their observations in their field journal independently or with assistance from an adult or older sibling.

 Students will likely need less time and scaffolding to create scientific drawings with practice.

-Describing and drawing their objects and then sharing them with a small group, may make students think of questions they want to answer.
-Record these questions and then ask, "How might we investigate these questions?"
+Describing and drawing their objects and sharing them with a small group may make students think of questions they want to answer.
+Record these questions, then ask, "How might we investigate these questions?"
 See the What can I observe in the outdoors? collection of resources for investigation ideas and/or books to read to help answer students' questions.

 Share the Story Secret Place by Eve Bunting

 Secret Place is a beautifully illustrated book that tells the fictional story of a young boy who finds an area of outdoor tranquility in the heart of a big city.
-The book begins by describing the massive buildings, freeways, and smokestacks that are found near where he lives.
+The book begins by describing the massive buildings, freeways, and smokestacks found near his home.
 However, through careful observation, the young boy finds what he describes as a concrete river, where a variety of different birds and animals come to nest and drink throughout the day.
-Other characters in the book have noticed this special place as well and explain, “Before the city grew there was wilderness.”
+Other characters in the book have noticed this special place as well, and explain, “Before the city grew, there was wilderness.”
 The young boy refers to this place of quiet as his “secret place.”

-After reading the Secret Place, connect the story to students’ own experiences through the use of "Text to Self-Connection" which is when a reader connects something that they are reading or hearing in the story to their own experiences of life.
-Consider using the prompt, "This story reminds me of the time I visited….”
+After reading Secret Place, connect the story to students’ own experiences by using "Text to Self-Connection," which is when a reader connects something that they are reading or hearing in the story to their own experiences of life.
+Consider using the prompt "This story reminds me of the time I visited….”

 Tell students where you are heading together (playground, creek, garden, woods, etc.) Ask, “What are some things you would expect to see in this environment?
 Why do you say so?"

-Provide ample time for students to explore the "secret place," and describe the area in their field journal (what do they see, hear, and smell).
+Provide ample time for students to explore the "secret place," and describe the area in their field journal (what they see, hear, and smell).
 Questions such as, “Has anyone looked up from where you are standing?
-Has anyone scrunched down and looked at the ground?" help children make observations from different points of view."
+Has anyone scrunched down and looked at the ground?" help children make observations from different points of view.
 Next, ask students to draw the secret place (or mark off part of the secret place with a rope or hula hoop if it is a large space).

 Students' observations (writing, drawings, symbols, lists, tables) of the secret place will change as the secret place changes over time.
 It's likely changes in recorded observations will also become more detailed as students gain practice.
 An activity of longer duration could be the creation of an illustrated book similar to Secret Place that uses the student’s notes and drawings.

-The investigations inspired by I Took a Walk and Secret Place bring students and their families outdoors and immerse them in their local environment - whether city streets or neighborhood parks or country fields or woods or carefully shaped and manicured suburbs.
+The investigations inspired by I Took a Walk and Secret Place bring students and their families outdoors and immerse them in their local environment, whether that is city streets or neighborhood parks or country fields or woods or carefully shaped and manicured suburbs.
 Like the characters in the books, students make observations about the things they find on their journeys and communicate those observations (through lists, notes, and drawings) to others.
-Students begin to understand how the individual parts of their environment interact with each other and their role in caring for this system.
+Students begin to understand how the individual parts of their environment interact with one another and their role in caring for this system.

-There are more opportunities for students to interact with the stories than the ones described in the above investigations.
+More opportunities are possible for students to interact with the stories than the ones described in the above investigations.
 Students can make additional observations and predictions based on the illustrations and prompting text.
-For example, while reading Secret Place, students could make predictions about the animals that visit the river and observations about the pictures of the city or compare the animals that visit a meadow to the ones that visit a wooded area.
+For example, while reading Secret Place, students could make predictions about the animals that visit the river and observations about the pictures of the city, or compare the animals that visit a meadow to the ones that visit a wooded area.
 Providing students with these opportunities not only improves observation and communication skills, but also improves reading skills by helping students connect the text to their own world and experiences.